What Is Passive Income and How Can I Generate ItPassive Income Ideas

 They generally represent ownership in something, like a company, or a right to something, like principal and interest payments.

 So while the only visual evidence of your asset is a mere piece of paper or code, what what you’ve actually bought is obviously much more than that.

 Paper Assets: The Basics

 - Ease of Entry: Easy.
-Set up a free account at Ally Invest and start buying stocks today.
+You can set up an account and start buying stocks today.

 - Money Requirement: Low.
-You can trade through the Ally Invest right now with a few bucks.
+You can get started with just a few bucks.
 They have no account minimums.

 - Time Requirement: Low.
 If you have an hour or two of time right now, you can start investing in paper assets.

 - Potential Payoff (cash flow): Low.
 Apart from certain investments (such as REITs), dividend yields in companies that you want to invest in typically won’t cross 4% per year, and bond yields are even less (but safer).

 - Potential Payoff (appreciation): High.
 And note the keyword “potential” here.
 Yes, in theory, you can buy a stock, and five years from now, it could be worth five times as much.
 But no one can predict the future.